MicrosoftDocs/win32/desktop-src/dxcore/dxcore_interface/nf-dxcore_interface-idxcoreadapterlist-isadapterpreferencesupported.md

 Type: **bool**

 Returns `true` if the sort type is understood by the current OS.
 Otherwise, returns `false`.

+## See also

 [IDXCoreAdapterList](/windows/win32/dxcore/dxcore_interface/nn-dxcore_interface-idxcoreadapterlist), [DXCore Reference](/windows/win32/dxcore/dxcore-reference), [Using DXCore to enumerate adapters](/windows/win32/dxcore/dxcore-enum-adapters)